Ammitakum II

-Ammitakum II was the last king of the ancient Mesopotamian city Alalakh.
+Ammitakum II was a king of the ancient Mesopotamian city Alalakh, and a vassal of the Great Kingdom of Yamhad.

+Reign

 Archaeologists unearthed a large number of tablets detailing Ammitakum's reign.
 These documents showed that many citizens of Alalakh were indebted to him.

+Land purchase from Irkabtum

-Ammitakum purchased two settlements named Age and Igandan from Irkabtum, a king of Yamhad.
+Ammitakum purchased two settlements named Age and Igandan from king Irkabtum of Yamhad.

+Arranged marriage

 It is likely Ammitakum was succeeded by Hammurabi of Alalakh.
-Ammitakum also arranged an arranged marriage for his son.
-He married his son to the daughter of the king of Ibla.
+Ammitakum also arranged a marriage for his son.
+He married his son to the daughter of the king of Ebla.